The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Discussion

 \subsection{Electromagnetic signatures}

 In recent years, the possibility that BBH mergers may be accompanied by electromagnetic (EM) signatures has intrigued the astrophysics community.
 There have been many proposed mechanisms for producing a signature, including the rapid accretion of relic disks post-merger \citep[][Schr{\o}der et al. 2021 in prep]{perna_2016,sophie_2018}, the shock-heating of circumbinary disks due to the post-merger recoil \citep{corrales_2010, demink_2017}, and mergers following a single-star progenitor \citep{dorazio_2018}.
 In \cite{bartos_2017}, they also studied the fates of embedded BBHs, and argued that these binaries could produce observable signatures by reaching super-Eddington luminosities via relativistic, beamed outflows.
 Interest in this scenario has been reinvigorated by the claimed association of an AGN flare with BBH merger GW190521.
-While this claim is tenuous \citep{ashton_2020}, it highlights one of the difficulties of this scenario: even if an embedded BBH produces a luminous signal, it must be distinguished from the dominant AGN emission.
+While this claim is tenuous \citep{ashton_2020}, it highlights one of the difficulties of this scenario: even if an embedded BBH produces a luminous signal, it must be distinguished from the dominant AGN emission. \nko{We note the recent work, \cite{graham_2020}, which compared AGN flaring activity with BBH merger candidates observed by LIGO/Virgo in O3, and found 9 possible associations.
+These associations depend on the nature of electromagnetic signatures from merging embedded BBHs, the definition of what `typical' AGN flaring is, and on the large localization windows from gravitational-wave observations.
+Given these considerations, we expect that the identification of EM signatures from embedded BBH mergers will only be made robust when we better understand what an associated flare would look like.}